 Our Common Stock was approved for quotation on the OTC Bulletin Board on July 19, 2007.
-Only a limited number of shares have traded since the approval of the quotation in July 2007.
+Only a limited number of shares were traded after the approval of the quotation in July 2007.
 The Common Stock was traded with the trading symbol of "AYXC."